-- a) A Description of a generic maintenance plan/schedule stating the different measures that can be taken over the years to prolong the service life of the floor covering must be made available to the customer (see example in Appendix 13).
+- Recommendation of keeping spare floor covering elements for possible event of repair and/or replace/re-install must be provided (See requirement O49). - A copy of the warranty that indicates the terms and conditions of the extended product guarantee shown in the product information documentation and meeting the requirement must be provided (see example in Appendix 13). - a) A description of a generic maintenance plan/schedule must be made available (see example in Appendix 14).
 The maintenance plan may be included in the maintenance instructions or any other document providing product information. - b) A copy of the repair document or any other material where the information on design for repair must be provided.
 Simple and illustrated instructions regarding the disassembly and replacement of damaged elements must be provided.